MNWB Welfare Projects

 UK Port Welfare MiFi Partnership Project

-The UK Port Welfare MiFi Partnership project is jointly funded by the Department for Transport, The Seafarers’ Charity and ourselves.
-It was initially created back in April 2019 and has recently been renewed for another year, with funding in place to see the project through to July 2023.
-The project provides 39 mobile internet hot-spots that can be taken on board ships to allow the crew to download or stream films/TV, contact their family and friends or simply catch up on what is happening in the world.
+The UK Port Welfare MiFi Partnership project is jointly funded by the Department for Transport, Trinity House and ourselves.
+It was initially created back in April 2019 and has recently been renewed for another year, with funding in place to see the project through to July 2024.
+The project provides 38 mobile internet hot-spots that can be taken on board ships to allow the crew to download or stream films/TV, contact their family and friends or simply catch up on what is happening in the world.
 Each device comes with unlimited data each month and allows 10-15 people to log-on at a time.
 The devices are spread throughout the UK with representatives of the participating welfare societies – Aberdeen Seafarers’ Centre, The Fishermen’s Mission, Liverpool Seafarers’ Centre, The Mission to Seafarers, Queen Victoria Seamen’s Rest (QVSR), Sailors’ Society and Stella Maris – and have proved to be a popular addition for both seafarers and the ship visitors.

 Vehicle Replacement Programme (VRP)